oe-parks/Project-Euler/README.md

 # Project-Euler

-Everything related to my Project Euler journey
+A collection of my solutions to Project Euler problems.

-The goal of this repo is to show my progression through the archived problems as well as in the field of mathematics and cs.
+The goal of this repo is to document my progression through the problems and my growth in both mathematics and computer science.

+Each solution is in its own file (e.g. projeuler1.py) and contains my approach to the problem.

-If you hope to work through these problems yourself, maybe don't look at the contents of this repo.
+**Note:** If you're working through these problems yourself, I'd recommend not looking at the solutions.